joshjohanning/joshjohanning.github.io/_posts/2021-11-23-github-codespaces-powerlevel10k.md

 ```
 {: .nolineno}

-Note: After you run this command, you still might see that the `.install.sh` file has a change that wants to be added/committed (viewed in the Source Control window in VS Code or with `git status`).
+Note: After you run this command, you still might see that the `install.sh`{: .filepath} file has a change that wants to be added/committed (viewed in the Source Control window in VS Code or with `git status`).
 Ignore or discard those changes (`git restore install.sh`).

 If you've already added it, you can remove it and re-add it with: